Braided cofree Hopf algebras and quantum multi-brace algebras: Examples related to quantum groups

 3. The map $B\otimes H\rightarrow A$ given by $b\otimes h\mapsto bi(h)$ is a bialgebra isomorphism, where $B\otimes H$ is with the smash product and smash coproduct.

-So combining Woronowicz's examples and Proposition 2.17, the bialgebra $A$ is both a YB algebra and a YB coalgebra.
-If $A$ is moreover a Hopf algebra, then it is again a YB algebra and YB coalgebra with Woronowicz's braidings.
-Obviously, these two YB algebra (resp. coalgebra) structures are different.
+So by combining Woronowicz's examples on $H$ and Proposition 2.5 for tensor products, the bialgebra $A$ is both a braided algebra and a braided coalgebra.
+If $A$ is moreover a Hopf algebra, then it is again a braided algebra and braided coalgebra using directly Woronowicz's braidings.
+Obviously, these two braided algebra (resp. coalgebra) structures are different.